Department of Applied Physical Sciences

 Gerald Meyer (Chemistry), Inorganic Materials, Spectroscopy, and Electrochemistry

-Cass T. Miller (Environmental Science and Engineering), Environmental Physics, Soft Matter, Continuum Mechanics, Applied Mathematics, Computational Science
+Cass T. Miller (Environmental Sciences and Engineering), Environmental Physics, Soft Matter, Continuum Mechanics, Applied Mathematics, Computational Science

 J. Michael Ramsey (Chemistry), Analytical Chemistry, Microfabricated Chemical Instrumentation, Microfluidics, Nanofluidics